 towards the brain.
 When the brain receives a good amount of oxygenated blood it functions better.

-Another science behind Mahashivratri being the only festival celebrated at night is to keep the human body erect so that the body fluids reach the brain we should perform ‘Dhyan’, ‘Yoga’ or ‘ Dance’.
+Another science behind Mahashivratri being the only festival celebrated at night is to keep the human body erect so that the body fluids reach the brain.
+We should perform ‘Dhyan’, ‘Yoga’ or ‘ Dance’.
 Learn more about Dhyan and Yoga in our article on the stages of Yoga.

 This is the way to become more sensitive towards your own body and changes in nature.

-This also concludes that the position of planets, their distance and gravitational force from Earth and towards Earth, along with the position of Sun; make Earth suitable for life.
+This also concludes that the position of planets, their distance and gravitational force from Earth and towards Earth, along with the position of the Sun; make Earth suitable for life.
 Furthermore, the planetary

 positions do affect the human circulatory system.